How to Measure Digital Signage ROI

 Since a lot of the answers to engagement questions are subjective, a good way to get those answers is quite simply to ask your audience.
-But there’s another powerful tool as your disposal – one that you should already be including in every message, and one that turns each message into its own ROI measurement tool – a clear call to action.
+But there’s another powerful tool as your disposal – one that you should already be including in every message, and one that turns each message into its own digital signage ROI measurement tool – a clear call to action.

 Using Call to Action (CTA)

 A call to action is a statement designed to get an immediate response from the person reading it.
 Every digital signage message should have a call to action included that asks the viewer to do something, so you know if audiences are seeing, understanding and engaging with your visual communications.
 This can be something simple like a URL to visit for more information, a QR code to download something, or a coupon code to be redeemed on site.
 The CTA just needs to be unique and measurable, so you can track where participants come from.

 With a well-crafted CTA, you can measure digital signage ROI immediately for any particular message or campaign to see how it performs.
 If people take the action the message prompts them to take, then it worked.
 And the number of people who take that action give you a measurable data set to work with.

 As an example, Acme Corp. decides to measure how their digital signs are performing.
 They choose a work week (five days) as their measurement period, then figure out how many people are exposed to the digital signs in that period.
 Let’s say the estimated audience is 1,000 people that week (employees plus visitors).